Lyle-Pacelli beats Southland for the fourth time to stay alive - Austin Daily Herald

 “It was a battle today.
 We’re lucky we’re still playing baseball,” Walter said.
 “We didn’t have a good day and we didn’t hit the ball very well,” Walter said.
 “We didn’t make a few plays that we usually do.
 It was a tough day of baseball.”

-LP will take on Hayfield again in the Section 1A title game at Seltz Field at 5 p.m.
+L-P will take on Hayfield again in the Section 1A title game at Seltz Field at 5 p.m.
 Thursday.
-LP will have to win twice to get to state.
+L-P will have to win twice to get to state.

 Southland beat Wabasha-Kellogg 15-1 in an elimination game to start the day.